 If you or your loved one is struggling to obtain proper VA disability benefits, it may be in your best interest to seek legal representation.
-Berry Law Firm helps disabled Veterans nationwide appeal their rating decisions or denials and fight for the benefits they deserve.
+Berry Law helps disabled Veterans nationwide appeal their rating decisions or denials and fight for the benefits they deserve.

 The VA disability claims process is often challenging.
 An attorney can help you better understand what to expect at each stage of the appeals process.
 As soon as you file for benefits and your claim is received, a Veteran Service Representative with the VA will review your claim.
 He or she will determine if additional evidence is needed.

 When additional evidence is required, these requests can be difficult for applicants to deal with.
 An experienced lawyer will know what kinds of evidence the VA is seeking and help you collect and provide the proper information to minimize the chances of further delays.

 The evidence that is collected and submitted to the VA for a disability claim is critical to the case’s outcome.
 An experienced attorney will collect and present the most compelling evidence to support your claim.
 If your application is denied or you receive a rating that is too low, our team of VA attorneys may be able to assist you.